pellcorp/creality-wiki/docs/btteddy.md

 !!! warn

-    Do not use a metal feeler gauge for this step, it could interfere with calibration!!!
+    Do not use a metal feeler gauge for this step, it could damage your eddy!!!

 !!! note